AI4IS/AI4IS.github.io/_pages/about.md

 **Dinghan Wang** is a 2nd-year master student in Control Science and Engineering at Northwestern Polytechnical University.
 My research interest includes: Deep Reinforcement Learning, Computer Vision, Intelligent Systems, UAV, Robotics, Control Systems, Game Theory.

 Outside of my academic life, I am an aviation enthusiast and geek.
-I grew up in Harbin, a beautiful city in the northeast of China.
+I was born in June 5th, 2000 in Harbin, a beautiful city in the northeast of China.

 Please find my **CV [here](../assets/Curriculum_Vitae.pdf)**.